 Retail Sales MoM in New Zealand averaged 0.73 percent from 1995 until 2020, reaching an all time high of 2.90 percent in the third quarter of 2004 and a record low of -2.80 percent in the first quarter of 2009.
 This page provides - New Zealand Retail Sales MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Retail Sales QoQ - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Statistics New Zealand

-Retail Sales MoM in New Zealand is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in New Zealand to stand at 1.20 in 12 months time.
-In the long-term, the New Zealand Retail Sales QoQ is projected to trend around 1.50 percent in 2020, according to our econometric models.
+Retail Sales MoM in New Zealand is expected to be -1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales MoM in New Zealand to stand at 1.30 in 12 months time.
+In the long-term, the New Zealand Retail Sales QoQ is projected to trend around 1.50 percent in 2021 and 1.70 percent in 2022, according to our econometric models.